About Us

 Ava Hunt Theatre creates ‘theatre of lived experience’ through a process of collaboration for, with and by communities and young people.

 We want to further our vision of a compassionate, mutually-respectful society by listening to and working with marginalised, disempowered communities and individuals, whose voices are rarely heard, to share their stories and lived experiences and inform the theatre which we create.
+Our work prioritises the health and wellbeing of our participants and artists in all the work we make.

 We will do this by: